Why Campaign Tagging & Naming are Important and How To Do It Right

-Digital marketing is full of data silos, where each platform owns only part of the story data.
-For example, Facebook will show you clicks and costs for your campaign, but you will have to go to Google Analytics to analyse Bounce rate or Pages / Sessions.
+Digital marketing is full of data silos, where each platform owns only part of the data and story.
+For example, Facebook will show you clicks and costs for your campaign, but you will have to go to Google Analytics to analyze Website metrics.
+Or check your CRM to see how your leads convert to clients.
 Often you will have to switch between different platforms while analysing the same campaign.

-With campaign naming inconsistency and poor structure you may have a hard time reporting, evaluating and acting on the data you collect.
-And without link tagging, you are losing the possibility to analyse your marketing activities.
+With campaign naming inconsistency and poor structure you may have a hard time reporting, analyzing, and acting on the data you collect.
+Without link tagging, your data on customer traffic sources could be inaccurate and misleading.

-So what happens when you run marketing campaigns in AdWords, Facebook, local media portal or send an email campaign?
-Clicks that will originate from these campaigns by default will be identified as referral or organic traffic, mixing with the visitors that came not via the campaign.
-For example, facebook / referral will contain visits both from your organic posts and ads, google / organic – clicks from paid search campaigns and organic listing.
-Also, different campaign data will be mixed.
+So what happens when you run marketing campaigns in Google Ads, Meta, or send an email campaign?
+Clicks that originate from those campaigns by default will be identified as referral, organic, or direct traffic, mixing with the visitors that did not via those campaigns.

 While there are 2 mandatory tags – utm_source and utm_medium – I would also strongly advise to use utm_campaign as well, to be able to attribute and group visitors by marketing campaigns you run.

-Now when you know why link tagging is important, we can move to the next issue.
+Now that you know why link tagging is important, we can move to the next issue.

 When looking at the campaign data in Google Analytics, you may see a picture similar to the example below.